aurelia/aurelia.github.io-old/docs/api/route-recognizer/index.md

-* `generate(name: string, params: Object): string` - Generate a path and query string from a route name and params object.
+* `generate(nameOrRoute: , params: object): string` - Generate a path and query string from a route name or RouteConfig (RouteHandler) and params object.
-  * `name: string` - The name of the route.
+  * `nameOrRoute: ` - The name of the route or RouteConfig object.
-  * `params: Object` - The route params to use when populating the pattern.
+  * `params: object` - The route params to use when populating the pattern.
  Properties not required by the pattern will be appended to the query string.

+* `getRoute(nameOrRoute: ): RouteGenerator` - Retrieve a RouteGenerator for a route by name or RouteConfig (RouteHandler).
+  * `nameOrRoute: ` - The name of the route or RouteConfig object.

-* `handlersFor(name: string): ` - Retrieve the handlers registered for the named route.
+* `handlersFor(nameOrRoute: ): ` - Retrieve the handlers registered for the route by name or RouteConfig (RouteHandler).
-  * `name: string` - The name of the route.
+  * `nameOrRoute: ` - The name of the route or RouteConfig object.

-* `hasRoute(name: string): boolean` - Check if this RouteRecognizer recognizes a named route.
+* `hasRoute(nameOrRoute: ): boolean` - Check if this RouteRecognizer recognizes a route by name or RouteConfig (RouteHandler).
-  * `name: string` - The name of the route.
+  * `nameOrRoute: ` - The name of the route or RouteConfig object.

 * `recognize(path: string): ` - Match a path string against registered route patterns.